 walk around the West End Historic District

-Thie West End area of town is chock full of architectural gems.
+Thie West End area of town is chock full of architectural gems and visiting here is easily one of the best things to do in Winston Salem.
 Styles range from Classic Revival to Queen Anne to Colonial Revival to American Craftsman.
 It dates back to the 19th century.
 There are about 500 historically significant structures in this one part of Winston-Salem.

 The Zevely House is a favorite of architecture aficionados and once belonged to a founder of the city.
 See if you can spot which one it is.